liufran1/bageledio/README.md

 # bageld
 Guessing game of athletes

-**To Do**:
+**Backend To Do**:
-* Build frontend
-* Save gifs instead of mp4
 * Streamline creation of original file
+  * Upload files to [cloud location](https://stackoverflow.com/questions/16799956/javascript-to-download-a-file-from-amazon-s3-bucket) - probably don't need to persist.
+Can be same filenames forever, just get overwritten every day
+  * Have page read from cloud location
+  * Write the hashed answer to a file that the Lambda just spits back
+  * Lambda is just there to get the hashed answer
 * Pass filename as arg to main script
-  * Upload files to [cloud location](https://stackoverflow.com/questions/16799956/javascript-to-download-a-file-from-amazon-s3-bucket) - probably don't need to persist
-  * Have page read from cloud location
-  * Update dictionary the lambda is reading from
+* Cron job runs at certain time
+* Have folder of files ready to go, script iterates over the files
+* Expand to other sports
+    * Basketball - requires more sophisticated object detection

 **Frontend To Do**